Automation

 peekaboo click

 click is the primary interaction command.
-It accepts element IDs, fuzzy text queries, or literal coordinates and then drives AutomationServiceBridge.click with built-in focus handling and wait logic.
+It accepts element IDs, fuzzy text queries, or literal coordinates and then drives AutomationServiceBridge.click.
+Background delivery is the default so target apps do not need to become frontmost; pass --foreground for focused foreground mouse behavior.

 #Key options